alphagov/govwifi/README.md

 notification is pushed to the endpoint above containing the email's metadata.
 This is then processed by [SnsEmailProvider](https://github.com/alphagov/govwifi/blob/master/src/providers/SnsEmailProvider.php).

-The actual handling of the incoming and outgoing emails is done by the [EmailRequest](https://github.com/alphagov/govwifi/blob/master/src/EmailRequest.php) and [EmailResponse](https://github.com/alphagov/govwifi/blob/master/src/EmailResponse.php) classes respectively.
+The actual handling of the incoming and outgoing email logic is done by the [EmailRequest](https://github.com/alphagov/govwifi/blob/master/src/EmailRequest.php) and [EmailResponse](https://github.com/alphagov/govwifi/blob/master/src/EmailResponse.php) classes respectively.